MicrosoftDocs/m365copilot-docs/docs/publish.md

 ### Distribute a message extension plugin through Microsoft Partner Center

-Before submitting your message extension app to Partner Center, ensure it meets all applicable [Microsoft Commercial Marketplace certification policies](#microsoft-365-and-copilot-program) and also the [guidelines for high-quality message extension plugins](/microsoftteams/platform/messaging-extensions/high-quality-message-extension).
+Before you submit your message extension app to Partner Center, make sure that it meets all applicable [Microsoft Commercial Marketplace certification policies](#microsoft-365-and-copilot-program) and also the [guidelines for high-quality message extension plugins](/microsoftteams/platform/messaging-extensions/high-quality-message-extension).

-Once ready, submit your app package to Microsoft Partner Center through the **Microsoft 365 and Copilot program** as a *Teams app*.
+When ready, submit your app package to Microsoft Partner Center through the **Microsoft 365 and Copilot program** as a *Teams app*.

-Once validated and approved by Microsoft, your plugin is an active offer in the Microsoft Commercial Marketplace and ready for IT enablement.
-Once enabled by an IT administrator, it appears in the *Copilot agents* category of the store within Microsoft Teams.
-Once deployed by an admin or acquired by a user, it will then appear as an installed plugin for Microsoft 365 Copilot.
+After your submission is validated and approved by Microsoft, your plugin is an active offer in the Microsoft Commercial Marketplace and ready for IT enablement.
+When enabled by an IT administrator, it appears in the **Agents** category of the store within Microsoft Teams.
+When it's deployed by an admin or acquired by a user, it appears as an installed plugin for Microsoft 365 Copilot.

 ## Copilot Studio actions as plugins for Copilot